nus-CS3219/DockerHandsOnTutorial/docs/Tutorial2.md

 ![Updated React Page text](../finalReactPage.png)

-6. The running container can be stopped using the command:
+6. The running container can be stopped and removed using the command:

 ```
 docker stop my-app
+docker rm my-app
 ```

 > :warning: Note: If you do not bind volumes, such changes can not be seen in real-time, and the containers have to be stopped and run again, making the process tedious.
 Please refer to the section on [Binding the Current Working Directory](#binding-the-current-working-directory)